BillWrightCUProf/CSCI4448GameLayout/README.md

 * Added separate panel for status above the maze layout so that it can't interfere with the maze
 * Added ability for clients to add their own custom images for the maze.

+### Version 1.11
+* Added ability to set height and width of maze separately
+* If room size isn't specified, it is calculate to make rooms as big as possible

 ![FullyConnected16RoomLayout.grid.png](sampleLayouts/FullyConnected16RoomLayout.grid.png)